-The limitations of the VRML97 ElevationGrid node for serious geographic applications are well known.
+The limitations of the VRML97 ElevationGrid node for serious geographic applications are well known [3].
 The primary problem is that this node assumes that all heights are relative to a flat plane, but planets are curved objects, not flat.
-ElevationGrids are therefore useful only for modeling local regions where the earth's curvature is not significant (in the order of roughly 100 km).
+ElevationGrids are therefore useful only for modeling local regions where the earth's curvature is not significant (in the order of roughly 100 km2).
 We have therefore built a new node, called GeoElevationGrid, also using the geotransform Java package.
 This node is used in exactly the same manner as an ElevationGrid, except that the height field is relative to the surface defined by the coordinate system in the geoSystem field.
 The xspacing and zspacing fields are delta values in that coordinate system.
 Thus, if a non-Cartesian coordinate system is specified, such as UTM, then the zero-height surface will have non-zero curvature.
-Figure 4 provides an example of this functionality.